Updated: Apr 9

 This month, I'm visiting northern Italy, in particular the Piedmont (Piemonte) region.
 So let's explore one of the region's favourite locally grown ingredients, La Nocciola.

 Hazelnuts (nocciole) are a beloved ingredient of the Piedmont area.
 And Torino, the city where I’m currently staying, is especially obsessed with the combination of hazelnuts AND chocolate.
 I mean, who wouldn't be?
 The earliest version of Nutella originated in this northern region.
 The local Ferrero factory still churns out the much loved choc-hazelnut spread today and is now manufactured around the world.
 But we know Nutella isn’t vegan.
-But of course there are even better (vegan) versions such as Local Craft spread made in Melbourne or Crema Numero Uno in Italy.
+But of course there are even better (vegan) versions such as Aussie spread Pana Chocolate or Crema Numero Uno in Italy.
 Well before Nutella was ever packaged, there was a concoction called 'Gianduia' or 'Giandjua'.
 This simple paste of cocoa, sugar and hazelnuts is said to be created by the Piemontese and rose out of a lack of cocoa.
 So instead of making a pure chocolate, it was more affordable at the time to mix cocoa with a hazelnut paste and hence, ‘Gianduia’ was born.
 This recipe is now used in everything from chocolate, gelato and liqueur.
 And if you think this ingredient couldn't get any more cultural, the Gianduia name comes from the commedia dell'arte character of the Piedmont region.
 Chocolate and theatre - what more could you want?

 As you can imagine, I made it my mission to seek out the vegan versions of this delicious ingredient.
 Il Gelato Amico (a 100% vegan gluten free gelateria) offers a gianduja rice milk gelato.
 Yes, it's as good as it sounds.